Income-Averaging Annuity for Artists

 - The artist is entitled to request full or partial commutation of the annuity at any time.

-- The annuity can be paid only to the artist or, if that individual dies, to his or her succession or designated beneficiary, as the case may be.
+- The annuity can be paid only to the artist or, if that individual dies, to the artist's succession or designated beneficiary.

 - The artist's interest in the contract cannot be disposed of other than by the surrender or cancellation of the annuity by the authorized person, except in the case of the artist's death.